hpcleuven/VscDocumentation/source/jobs/job_types.rst

 Within the VSC, the package ``atools`` was developed to ease management of job arrays and to start programs using parameter values stored in a CSV file that can be generated easily using a spreadsheet program.
-On the UAntwerp clusters, the most recent version of the package is available as the module ``atools/slurm``.
 For information on how to use atools, we refer to the `atools documentation on ReadTheDocs <https://atools.readthedocs.io/en/latest/>`_ and `course material from a course at KU Leuven <https://gjbex.github.io/worker-and-atools/>`_.
 Note however that the Worker package which is also mentioned in that course does not work